 to set out the obligations of the licensee in respect of those charging restrictions.

-The Revenue Reporting Pack contains various worksheets used to calculate the Maximum Revenue that the TO or SO can claim.
+The Revenue Reporting Pack contains various worksheets used to calculate the Maximum Revenue that the TO or NGESO can claim.

 Inputs required by the licensees are all as defined in the appropriate licence conditions and are not repeated here.